google/applied-computing-series/ac1/_sources/basic_descriptive_statistics/minimum_and_maximum.rst

 for many situations, but sometimes it can be even more useful to know which row the minimum or maximum came from.

+.. admonition:: Match Definition

-To find the row of the minimum or maximum, we can use the ``MATCH`` function.
+   ``MATCH`` returns the relative position of an item in a range that matches a specified value.
+We can use the ``MATCH`` function to find the row of the minimum or maximum.

 The ``MATCH`` function has three inputs and looks like this:
 ``MATCH(search_key, range, [search_type])``.